shuciran/shuciran.github.io/_posts/ECHOCTF/2025-01-23-DestroyerCMS.md

 ![](/assets/img/Pasted-image-20250123224824.png)

-Note.- It is possibl to start a normal shell with command `shell` in meterpreter and using `nc`
+Note.- It is possible to start a normal shell with command `shell` in meterpreter and using `nc`

 ```bash
 meterpreter > shell